ONE-store/unity_plugins/README.md

 # ONE store Unity Plugins

-ONE store provide the unit plugins of the SDKs.<br>
+ONE store provide the unity plugins of the SDKs.<br>
 We are getting feedback on improvements.<br><br>

 If you have any questions, please contact the ONE store dev center.<br><br>